 With home reversion, you can sell a part of your home or even all of it to a home reversion provider.
 By doing so, you can get a lump-sum payment or regular payments in return.
 The amount you can receive is often around 20% to 60% of your home’s market value.
 There are some differences between lifetime mortgages and home reversion products.

 You might be wondering whether an equity release product is right for your needs.
-The thing is, you’re making quite an important decision so it pays to know exactly what is going to happen before you agree to anything.
+The thing is, you’re making quite an important decision, so it pays to know exactly what is going to happen before you agree to anything.
+It’s also worth working with an equity release advisor, so you can get independent advice before you commit to anything.

 For instance, you may find that a conventional mortgage product is better suited to your needs.
 This might be because you are younger than the minimum age requirement for an equity release mortgage.
 Or you may prefer to pay the loan back; if that’s the case, you should bear in mind interest rates are higher for equity release mortgages than for standard ones.